 Max S. Rosen, MD

-Since graduating, he has joined the WUSM faculty as a clinical instructor in the Department of Psychiatry, devoting time to both outpatient child and adolescent psychiatry as well as serving as the associate director for the third-year WUSM psychiatry core clerkship.
+Since graduating, he has joined the WUSM faculty, devoting time to both outpatient child and adolescent psychiatry as well as serving as the clerkship director for the Phase 2 Psychiatry Clerkship.
 Outside of work, he enjoys spending time with his wife and two children, cheering on local and DC sports teams, cooking, and reading both historical fiction and “big history” books.